Q&A: Sir Peter Gluckman talks science, Facebook and climate change

 And of course, the way the social media system works is it enhances polarisation, so now we have a fundamental problem.

-In fact I've just got a book and press which will come out in October on this issue, of what does this mean for society moving forward?
+In fact I've just got a book in press which will come out in October on this issue, of what does this mean for society moving forward?

-Because social media, in one form or another, is not going to disappear but what they're doing in the way they operate, they are inevitably polarising people into groups.
+Because social media, in one form or another, is not going to disappear - and what they're doing in the way they operate, they are inevitably polarising people into groups.

 And also because of the way they operate, they have brought out a lot of latent behaviours and attitudes which would not otherwise happen.